Education

 South Africa

 At the southernmost part of Africa lies the Republic of South Africa.
-This unique country with three capital cities (Pretoria, Cape Town, Bloemfontein) has an extensive coastline spanning 2,978 kilometers and directly facing the Indian and South Atlantic oceans.
-The country shares borders with Nàmíbíà, Botswana, Zimbabwe, Mozambique and Eswatini to the north and northeast respectively, in clockwise order.
+This unique country with three capital cities (Pretoria, Cape Town, and Bloemfontein) has an extensive coastline spanning 2,978 kilometers.
+And it directly faces both the Indian Ocean and South Atlantic Ocean.
+The country shares borders with Namibia, Botswana, Zimbabwe, Mozambique and Eswatini to the north and northeast respectively, in clockwise order.

-South Africa was historically colonized by Dutch and British settlers, who struggled against each other and against native tribes for control of the land in a series of wars.
+South Africa was historically colonized by Dutch and British settlers.
+They struggled against each other, and against native tribes for control of the land in a series of wars.
 These occurred between 1652 and 1902.
 The wars became particularly intense following the discovery of diamonds and gold deposits in 1867 and 1884 respectively.
 Eventually the British forces won the battle.

 The interior parts of South Africa consist of a huge plateau.
 Much of the surrounding vegetation consists of shrubs and dry grassland, leading into the Kalahari desert in the northwest.
-But the mid-eastern regions of the South African plateau have good supply of natural water and have been used for agriculture.
+But the mid-eastern regions of the South African plateau have good supply of natural water, and is used for agriculture.

-The Cape Fold mountains run parallel along the coast – a natural barrier between the ocean and the inland plateau.
-The climate is a mix of sub-tropical climate, temperate climate, Mediterranean and dry desert.
+The Cape Fold mountains run parallel to the coast – a natural barrier standing in-between the ocean and the inland plateau.
+The climate is a mix of sub-tropical climate, temperate climate, Mediterranean, and dry desert.
 The country is occupied by several mammal species, about 5,000 species of fungi, and over 22,000 vascular plants.

-Subsequently, the government of South Africa has put a lot of effort into promoting tourism by preserving its remaining plant and animal life (after years of heavy poaching by settlers).
-In spite of all this, there are still notable tourist sites one needs to visit in South Africa, such as:
+Subsequently, the government of South Africa has put a lot of effort into promoting tourism by preserving its remaining plant and animal life.
+They resolved to do so, after years of heavy poaching by settlers.
+In any case, there are many notable tourist sites in South Africa, which include:

 amongst several other breathtaking natural and man-made tourist sites.